 Q: How to enable developer options?

-A: Settings -> Device Preferences -> About -> Click ‘Build number’ several times.
+A: Settings -> System -> About -> Click ‘Build number’ several times.

 Q: How to enable root access?

 A: LineageOS no longer has built-in root management for applications.
-You can have root access via ADB after enabling Settings -> Device Preferences -> Developer options -> Rooted debugging, SSH (see FAQ below), or serial console.
+You can have root access via ADB after enabling Settings -> System -> Developer options -> Rooted debugging, SSH (see FAQ below), or serial console.
+It is also possible to install Magisk following instructions later in the FAQ.

 Q: How to enable advanced reboot options?

-A: Settings -> Device Preferences -> Developer options -> Advanced reboot
+A: Settings -> System -> Buttons -> Advanced reboot

 Q: How to find several Raspberry Pi specific settings options?

-A: Settings -> Device Preferences -> Raspberry Pi settings
+A: Settings -> System -> Raspberry Pi settings

 Most options in this menu require you to reboot your device for the setting to take effect.